Only on AP: Bloomberg charts aggressive timeline on 2020 bid

 - Stan Lee, creator of a galaxy of Marvel superheroes, dies VIEW

-He added: “If people don’t seem to be warming to you, there’s plenty of other ways that I can make a difference in life and say thank you to this country for what it’s given my kids and me.”
+He added, “If people don’t seem to be warming to you, there’s plenty of other ways that I can make a difference in life and say thank you to this country for what it’s given my kids and me.”

 Should he run, Bloomberg would bring virtually limitless resources and a pragmatic governing approach to what is expected to be a massive 2020 Democratic field.
 Hardly a far-left liberal, he is described by his team as socially progressive and business-minded.
 He has spent tens of millions of dollars to promote liberal priorities on climate change, gun control and immigration.